autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-While fuzzing, the test failed non-deterministically (*i.e.*, it was passing, and then it failed without anything being changed in the code).
-For instance, we can look at the `Arguments` section of the output (the minimal input that fails) and add it to `_test_cases` as an extra regression test:
+while fuzzing, the test failed non-deterministically (*i.e.*, it was passing, and then it failed without anything being changed in the code). for instance, we can look at the `Arguments` section of the output (the minimal input that fails) and add it to `_test_cases` as an extra regression test:

 <br>